w3f/polkadot-wiki/docs/general/kusama/kusama-ledger.md

 device that does not get directly exposed to your computer or the internet.

 The Kusama application allows you to manage Kusama's native asset, KSM.
-It supports most of the transaction types of the network ,including batch transactions from the Utility pallet.
+It supports most of the transaction types of the network, including batch transactions from the Utility pallet.

 If you have trouble using Ledger or following the directions below, you can try searching for your issue on the [Polkadot Knowledge Base](https://support.polkadot.network/).